synacktiv/bip/doc/general/archi.rst

     >>> from bip import *
     >>> elt = GetEltByName("RtlQueryProcessLockInformation")
     >>> elt # first instruction of RtlQueryProcessLockInformation
-    Instr: 0x1800D2FF0 (mov     rax, rsp)
+    BipInstr: 0x1800D2FF0 (mov     rax, rsp)
     >>> elt.is_code # this are common property to BipElt which are used to get the correct object True
     >>> elt.is_data
     False
-    >>> for e in elt.xEltTo: # here we get the Elt xref, elements can be Instr or BipData ...   if isinstance(e, Instr): # in case of instr we want to print the mnemonic ...     print("Found instr at 0x{:X} which ref function, with mnemonic: {}".format(e.ea, e.mnem)) ...   elif isinstance(e, BipData): # for BipData there is no mnemonic available and so we just want the address ...     print("Found data ref at 0x{:x}".format(e.ea))
+    >>> for e in elt.xEltTo: # here we get the Elt xref, elements can be BipInstr or BipData ...   if isinstance(e, BipInstr): # in case of instr we want to print the mnemonic ...     print("Found instr at 0x{:X} which ref function, with mnemonic: {}".format(e.ea, e.mnem)) ...   elif isinstance(e, BipData): # for BipData there is no mnemonic available and so we just want the address ...     print("Found data ref at 0x{:x}".format(e.ea))